The biggest problem that I see with brand new ecommerce entrepreneurs is that they don’t spend enough time on product differentiation.

 Let me give you an example of what I mean by “no holds barred” customer service through a personal experience of mine.

-Provide a Comprehensive Selection
+Provide A Comprehensive Selection

 Her selling point was that between raising her 12 kids, she had experience with every single product in her entire store and that she only carried products that she had personally used and recommended.
-Her story immediately gave her additional credibility and we felt comfortable purchasing from her store.
+Her story immediately gave her additional credibility and we felt comfortable purchasing from her online shop.

 Summing it all up

-- How To Increase The Barriers To Entry For Your Online Store
+- How To Find The Optimal Price To Charge For Your Products